Skip to content

 LED Drivers

 Some LED drivers feature charge pumps to boost the supply voltage to a proper level to drive the LEDs.
-Charge pumps are usually feature in low power (20mA per channel) LED drivers, that may need to boost say, a +3.3V supply to +4.5V to drive an LED with the correct current.
+Charge pumps are usually featured in low power (20mA per channel) LED drivers, that may need to boost say, a +3.3V supply to +4.5V to drive an LED with the correct current.
 The NCP1840 8-Channel Charge-Pump I2C LED Driver by On Semiconductor is one such example.

 MOSFET Gates